 - 1. Go to Settings. - 2.
-Touch Network & internet. - 3.
-On Android 11, touch Wi-Fi to open the Wi-Fi screen.
-The device searches for WLANs in the area and lists them. - 4.
-On Android 13, touch Internet to open the Internet screen.
-The device searches for WLANs in the area and lists them. - 5.
-Scroll through the list and select the desired WLAN network. - 6.
-For open networks, touch the profile once or press and hold and then select Connect or for secure networks, enter the required password or other credentials, then touch Connect.
+Touch Network & internet > Internet.

+The device searches for WLANs in the area and lists them.

+- 3. Scroll through the list and select the desired WLAN network. - For open networks, touch the profile once, or press and hold the profile and then select Connect. - For secure networks, touch the profile, enter the required password or other credentials, and then touch Connect.
 See the system administrator for more information.

 The device obtains a network address and other required information from the network using the dynamic host configuration protocol (DHCP) protocol.
-To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address on page 116.
+To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address on page 94.